Modest Mouse discography

-The discography of Modest Mouse, an American indie rock band, consists of seven studio albums, six extended plays, two compilation albums, four low fidelity cassette releases, one live album, 25 singles, and nine reissues.
+The discography of Modest Mouse, an American indie rock band, consists of eight studio albums, six extended plays, two compilation albums, four low fidelity cassette releases, one live album, 25 singles, and nine reissues.
 Three of their releases have been certified at least gold by the Recording Industry Association of America (RIAA) for shipments in excess of 500,000 copies.
 One release has further been certified double platinum, for shipments in excess of 2,000,000 copies.

 Modest Mouse formed in 1992 in Issaquah, Washington.
 This Is a Long Drive for Someone with Nothing to Think About was released as the band's debut album in April 1996.
 Sad Sappy Sucker was originally intended to be released instead, but was shelved.
 Second album The Lonesome Crowded West followed in November 1997, and helped to earn the band a cult following; it has been cited by several publications as one of the best albums of the 1990s.
 After the album's release, Modest Mouse signed to major label Epic Records; The Moon & Antarctica, the band's major-label debut, was released in June 2000 to widespread acclaim from critics.
 The album was a harbinger of increased mainstream exposure to come; it was the band's first to chart in the United States, peaking at No. 120 on the Billboard 200.
 Following the success of The Moon & Antarctica, Sad Sappy Sucker was finally released in April 2001, several years after it had initially been shelved.